Serena, Venus Williams lose in 1st round of US Open doubles - KTVZ

 “I’m still in shock that we won,” Hradecka said in an on-court interview right after the match’s conclusion.

-Speaking to the crowd, she said: “I’m so sorry for you that we beat them, but we are so happy that we did it.”
+Speaking to the sellout crowd of 23,859, she said: “I’m so sorry for you that we beat them, but we are so happy that we did it.”

-An announced sellout of 23,859 showed up, just like for each of Serena’s two victories in singles so far this week, although the fans were not quite as boisterous Thursday as they had been for those other night matches involving a player who has hinted that this will be the final event of her career.
+The fans were not nearly as boisterous as they were for each of the two victories in singles this week for Serena, who has hinted that this will be the final event of her career.

 Serena plays Ajla Tomljanovic on Friday night in the third round of singles; Venus was bounced from that bracket in the first round.